Wizard-Fingers/DataStructureDojo/README.md

 -how to start

 1. install npm by running `npm install` in your root directory.
-2. navigate to the project directory by running `cd` then the path you want to navigate to for example:
+2. navigate to the project directory by running `cd` then the path you want to navigate to for example:`cd 01-JavaScriptling/hella-world`
-3. `cd 01-JavaScriptling/01-hella-world`

 - I personally use the "write" "run" "test" method in this project that will allow me to go further than just writing code which is how I developed my projects before.
 In this repo you will find folders that contain a folder called "JavaScriptling" where are some of your more basic exercises with folders containing the files you will be working with.